openshift/openshift-restclient-java/README.md

 OpenShift Java Client
 ===========================

-This is a client for OpenShift written in java.
+Java client for the OpenShift.
 It pretty much offers all features that are currently available in the rhc-* command line tools
-(create/rename a domain, create/destroy applications, list all existing applications, available cartridges, embed cartridges etc.).
+(create/rename a domain, create/destroy applications, list applications, list available cartridges, add cartridges, etc.).
-This is the client that is used in JBoss Tools for OpenShift.
+This client is used by JBoss Tools for OpenShift.

 Usage
 -----